mindreframer/api_view/README.md

   - you want **blazing** fast test suite, so that you can switch globally the serialization off and test just the shape of the resulting Hash object
     -> no converting to JSON, then parsing JSON back and checking values on it, that sux!
   - really small and clean codebase
+  - zero dependencies (NO ACTIVESUPPORT!), but you should use MultiJson + OJ for best performance.
   - unit-tested and with test 100% coverage

 ApiView gives you all that and stays very small doing that.